medsuet/Xcelerium-IC-Design-Training/Hamza/docs/combinational-multiplier/Readme.md

 This will:

-    Compile the Verilog files using iverilog.
+- **Compile the Verilog files using `iverilog`**:
+  - This step will generate an output file (e.g., `out`) from your Verilog source files.

-    Run the simulation with vvp.
+- **Run the simulation with `vvp`**:
+  - Execute the compiled file to perform the simulation.

-    Generate the waveform file (dump.vcd) for visualization.
+- **Generate the waveform file (`dump.vcd`) for visualization**:
+  - The simulation should produce a VCD file that can be used for viewing waveforms in GTKWave or similar tools.

 ### 2. View the Simulation Results